kirbycope/react-native-tests/README.md

 ### Add Jest to Project
 [Jest](https://docs.expo.io/versions/latest/guides/testing-with-jest/) is a delightful JavaScript Testing Framework with a focus on simplicity.
 It works with projects using: Babel, TypeScript, Node, React, Angular, Vue and more!
-1. To install Jest, run the command `npm i jest-expo --save-dev`
+1. To install Jest, run the command `npm install --save-dev jest-expo`
 1. Update package.json to include:
     ```json
     "scripts": {